Franchise Types

 Single-unit franchises

 Single-unit franchises are a type of franchise where you are granted the right to operate one location.
-The franchisor provides you with the necessary training, marketing, and support to help you be successful.
+The franchisor offers you the marketing, support, and training you require to succeed.

 Multi-unit franchises